March 2008 Archives

 PZ Goes to The Mall of America

 PZ Myers of Pharyngula got booted from the line of registered guests to see the movie "Expelled", a creationist production about intolerance towards religion.
-In an act of abject poltroonery the movie's producer ejected PZ while the rest Myers family and his other companions, Richard Dawkins and staff, were allowed to stay.
-The "Expelled" producer, perhaps charmed by the English accent, said he allowed Dawkins to watch the movie because he was a 'guest to our country' and had probably 'flown a long way'.
-(Better than saying he didn't recognize him).
+The movie's producer ejected PZ while the rest Myers family and his other companions, Richard Dawkins and staff, were allowed to stay.
+The "Expelled" movie producer said he allowed Dawkins to watch the movie because he was a 'guest to our country' and had probably 'flown a long way'.
 In this amusing YouTube video Myers and Dawkins explain what happened.

-"Expelled" is a flick of reportedly dubious quality not to mention phantasmagorical content that showed at the Mall of America.
-(There's the religion we know and love.)
-Dawkins, in good form, calls the movie "shoddy", "boring", and "bad in every possible way", filled with "Lord privy seal" moments and attended by a completely "sycophantic audience."
+"Expelled" is a movie reportedly dubious quality that recently showed at the Mall of America.
+Dawkins, in typical form, calls the movie "shoddy", "boring", and "bad in every possible way", filled with "Lord privy seal" moments and attended by a completely "sycophantic audience."
 He calls the whole production "second rate in film-making and public relations", to which Myers suggests that "second rate" might be a tad complimentary.

 PZ Goes To The Apple Store

-Mild mannered PZ, albeit with the ferocious quill, appeared in the movie at the request of the filmmakers.
-Then for his contributions, whambo, out on his 'arse, whereupon he whiled away some time in an Apple store blogging.
+Mild mannered PZ, albeit with a ferocious quill, appeared in the movie at the request of the filmmakers.
+Then for his contributions he was ejected.
+He whiled away some time in an Apple store blogging.
 Meanwhile, in the movie showing across the way, the helpful Myers explained that he wishes to increase science literacy and make religion a "side dish rather than a main course", something 'to do on weekends'.
 His tone is notably conciliatory, comparing religion to knitting, as in -- "we're not going to take their knitting' needles away".

 His is a charming analogy.
 There is a 21st century knitting revival and as many religious people in the US as ever.
 I used Google's totally unreliable "Trends" to compare "religion" to "knitting" here, and if you squint carefully you can see an inverse relationship.
 (Either that no relation whatsoever or the two trend together.)